tomasrudh/analogclock/README.md

 Install using HACS, search for 'Analog Clock'.

-To add card in GUI mode, click +Add Card, scroll down to the bottom and press Manual.
+To add the card in GUI mode, click +Add Card, scroll down to the bottom and press Manual.
 Delete the text already in the code panel and add this:
 ```
 type: "custom:analog-clock"
 ```